Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Account creation

 Before the user can start trading he needs to create an account.
 An account allows a user to trade any token that is registered (or will be registered in the future).
 The account is linked to the `msg.sender` that created the account, creating a one-to-one mapping between Ethereum addresses and accounts.
-Any future interaction with the account on-chain that needs authentication needs to be done using the same `msg.sender`.
+Any future interaction with the account onchain that needs authentication needs to be done using the same `msg.sender`.

 The account needs an EdDSA public key.
 This public key will be stored in the Merkle tree for the account.
-Every request made for the account in off-chain requests (like orders) need to be signed using the corresponding private key.
+Every request made for the account in offchain requests (like orders) need to be signed using the corresponding private key.
 EdDSA is used because it is more efficient in circuits.

 An account can be created using `createOrUpdateAccount`.
-When creating an account a user can also immediately deposit funds using `updateAccountAndDeposit` as both are handled by the same circuit. `updateAccountAndDeposit` can also be used by users to update the EdDSA public key which is used for signing off-chain requests.
+When creating an account a user can also immediately deposit funds using `updateAccountAndDeposit` as both are handled by the same circuit. `updateAccountAndDeposit` can also be used by users to update the EdDSA public key which is used for signing offchain requests.

 If the account is used to receive fees that are subject to fee-burning (i.e. all fees except the margin and the fee paid by the ring-matcher to the operator) than the account needs to be a special fee-recipient account.
 This type of account can be created by calling `createFeeRecipientAccount`.

 ## Depositing

 A user can deposit funds by calling `deposit`.
-If ERC-20 tokens are deposited the user first needs to approve the Exchange contract so the contract can transfer them to the contract using `transferFrom`. **ETH is supported**, no need to wrap it in WETH when using off-chain balances.
+If ERC-20 tokens are deposited the user first needs to approve the Exchange contract so the contract can transfer them to the contract using `transferFrom`. **ETH is supported**, no need to wrap it in WETH when using offchain balances.

 A user can also choose to deposit to the account of someone else by calling `depositTo`.

 The balance for the token in the account will be updated once it's included in a block.
-See [here](#on-chain-depositwithdraw-request-handling) how on-chain requests are handled.
+See [here](#onchain-depositwithdraw-request-handling) how onchain requests are handled.

-We store the deposit information on-chain so users can withdraw from these deposited balances in withdrawal mode when the request didn't get included in a finalized block (see [withdrawal mode](#withdrawal-mode)).
+We store the deposit information onchain so users can withdraw from these deposited balances in withdrawal mode when the request didn't get included in a finalized block (see [withdrawal mode](#withdrawal-mode)).

 ## Withdrawing

-The user requests a withdrawal either on-chain or off-chain by sending the operator a withdrawal request.
+The user requests a withdrawal either onchain or offchain by sending the operator a withdrawal request.
 Once the operator has included this request in a block and the block is finalized the tokens can be withdrawn by anyone by calling `withdrawFromApprovedWithdrawal` (and the tokens will be sent to the account owner).

 ### Automatic distribution of withdrawals